Sinicization of Tibet: Religion

-Education, employment and language
+Education, employment, and language

 The Chinese Constitution guarantees autonomy in ethnic regions and says local governments should use the languages in common use.
 Beginning in the early 2000s, there had been a process of Tibetanization of Tibetan education in Qinghai's Tibetan regions.
 Through grassroots initiatives by Tibetan educators, Tibetan had been somewhat available as the main language of instruction in primary, secondary and tertiary education in Qinghai.
-Tibetan language in Qinghai remains even more marginalized in education and government employment, with a small number of public-service positions mandating a Tibetan degree or Tibetan language skills.
+In Tibetan areas, official affairs are conducted primarily in Chinese.
+It is common to see banners promoting the use of Chinese.
+Monasteries and schools often held classes on the written language for ordinary people, and monks gave lessons while traveling, but officials ordered monasteries and schools to end the classes.